 Weiyong Zhang, Interim Chair

-A student who seeks a Bachelor of Science in Business Administration degree in Information Systems and Technology from Old Dominion University must, in addition to meeting other requirements of the University, earn a minimum of 25 percent of the total number of credits required for the degree (for example, 30 credits in a 120-credit degree program) through on- or off-campus instruction.
-This must include a minimum of 12 credit hours of upper-level IT courses or upper-level BNAL courses specifically listed as electives on the course lists below.
+Business Analytics enables students to properly develop decision models and use computers to manipulate and analyze data in order to enhance decision making in a business environment.
+Students with a major in Business Analytics and Intelligence are typically employed in Business Analytics Departments.
+Students with Business Analytics majors in business functional areas are often employed in their functional area as analysts.
+A student who seeks a Bachelor of Science in Business Administration degree with a major in Business Analytics from Old Dominion University must, in addition to meeting other requirements of the University, earn a minimum of 25 percent of the total number of credits required for the degree (for example, 30 credits in a 120-credit degree program) through on- or off-campus instruction.
+This must include a minimum of 12 credit hours of upper-level courses specifically required for the major as shown on the course lists below.

 Strome College of Business (SCB) Center for Undergraduate Advising and Student Success